Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 Every MCP receptor contains four methylation sites, meaning that between zero and four methyl groups can be added to the receptor.
 On the plasma membrane, many MCPs, CheW, and CheA molecules form an array structure.
 Methylation reduces the negative charge on the receptors, stabilizing the array and facilitating CheA autophosphorylation.
 The more sites that are methylated, the higher the autophosphorylation rate of CheA, which means that CheY has a higher phosphorylation rate, and tumbling frequency increases.

-We now have two different ways that tumbling frequency can be elevated.
+Note that we now have two different ways that tumbling frequency can be elevated.
 First, if the concentration of an attractant is low, then CheW and CheA freely form a complex with the MCP, and the phosphorylation cascade passes phosphoryl groups to CheY, which interacts with the flagella and keeps tumbling frequency high.
 Second, an increase in MCP methylation can also boost CheA autophosphorylation and lead to an increased tumbling frequency.

 Methylation of MCPs is achieved by an additional protein called **CheR**.
 When bound to MCPs, CheR methylates ligand-bound MCPs faster[^Amin2010][^Terwilliger1986], and so the rate of MCP methylation by CheR is higher if the MCP is bound to a ligand.[^Spiro1997].
 Let's consider how this fact affects a bacterium's behavior.